Overcoming Challenges to Disability-Inclusive Education

 Lack Of Accessible Technology

 Inclusive education relies on an environment that is friendly and accessible to a diverse population.
-The lack of accessible technology to create such environments will hinder the implementation of inclusive education with equality and dignity.
+The lack of accessible technology to create such environments will hinder the implementation of inclusive education with equality, dignity and without to discrimination or prejudice.

 A rigid curriculum that does not accommodate different teaching methods or experimentation for students with disabilities is a setback to successful inclusion.
 Also, study plans with little or no recognition of different learning styles will prevent students with disabilities from benefiting from the school experience.